 - It’s around £10 more for 3GB of RAM

-The basic version of the Moto G5 with 2GB of RAM is available in the UK for £170 from John Lewis, Carphone Warehouse and a handful of other retailers, while you're looking at AU$299 in Australia.
+The basic version of the Moto G5 with 2GB of RAM launched at £170, but we've now seen the price drop down to around £120 from a variety of different retailers, while you're looking at AU$299 in Australia.
 With the Moto G6 arriving soon, the price may soon drop even further.

 Some markets will only get the version with 2GB of RAM, but our review unit has 3GB under its grey exterior, along with space for a second SIM card.